Trump's choice for U.N. ambassador withdraws - State Department

 “She’s clearly not qualified for this job but these days it seems that the most important qualification is that you show up on Donald Trump’s TV screen,” Democratic Senator Chris Murphy said of Nauert on CNN in December.

+U.S. Ambassador to Germany Richard Grenell, previously the longest serving U.S. spokesman at the United Nations, is among the possible replacements for Nauert as nominee, a person familiar with the matter told Reuters.

+Grenell has been a controversial figure in Germany.
+In June 2018 he said in an interview with right-wing news outlet Breitbart News, “I absolutely want to empower other conservatives throughout Europe.”
+Some German lawmakers criticized him in response, according to USA Today.

-Reporting by Christopher Bing; Additional reporting by Steve Holland; Editing by Bill Trott
+Reporting by Christopher Bing, additional reporting by Steve Holland; Additional reporting by Steve Holland; Editing by Bill Trott and Nick Macfie